adafruit/circuitpython-org/_board/pybadge.md

 For built-in sensors, there is a light sensor that points out the front, and a 3-axis accelerometer that can detect taps and free-fall.
 To make bleeps and bloops, there's a built in buzzer-speaker.
 For projects where you need more volume, you can plug in an 8 ohm speaker.

 You can power the PyBadge from any of Adafruit's LiPoly batteries, but [this 400mAh one](https://www.adafruit.com/category/574) is suggested.
 An on-off switch will save battery power when not in use.
 Or power the board from the Micro USB port - it will also charge the battery if one is attached.

-The board can run CircuitPython, MakeCode Arcade or Arduino.

 [![PyBadge](http://img.youtube.com/vi/2f-gZwdTFyo/0.jpg)](https://youtu.be/n2rzrYRAPYI?t=762 "PyBadge")
 https://youtu.be/n2rzrYRAPYI?t=762